-Last month, in the final days before the Income Tax deadline, we held two webinars on Facebook, covering the basics of reporting your cryptocurrency taxes and how to use ZenLedger to complete your tax forms.
+Last month, in the final days before the tax deadline, we held two webinars on Facebook, covering the basics of reporting your cryptocurrency taxes and how to use ZenLedger to complete your tax forms.
 You can watch the videos on our Facebook page.

 Q: When something marked as Incoming do I need to always check it for a sale or self transfer?